never-online/bash-scripts/README.md

 3. Write a Bash script called hello that uses command line arguments to allow the user to put two strings after the command name, when the script is being executed.
 These strings should represent a first and last name.
 The script should then write out a greeting to the user that includes the first and last name.
 Here is an example of how the script might work (the first line represents what the user types to launch the script):
-[user@HAL] hello John Smith		 you type the script name followed by first and last name Hey John Smith, nice to see you	 script writes out the greeting
+[user@HAL] hello John Smith		 you type the script name followed by first and last name Hey John Smith, nice to see you	 script writes out the greeting.
 To do this, you will need to use the variables $1 and $2 in your code.
 Remember that in a script, variables of this type            represent arguments that are typed on the command line after the command’s name, when the script is launched.

 4. Write a Bash script called testmark that allows a user to enter a test score and what the test was out of.
 The script should then calculate and show the percentage derived from the score and the score’s maximum.
 After this, the script should write out “Pass” if the percentage is greater than or equal to 50, and “Fail” if the percentage is less than 50.
 Also, the script should write “Invalid” if the percentage is either greater than 100 or less than zero.
 Hint: you should use if…elif… to do this.